Get qualified to become an Educator

 Required equipment

-Students must have access to a computer or laptop and have sufficient digital literacy skills to access online content, enter answers to written questions, attach and upload documents, communicate with trainers via email, the student portal and the learning management system.
+- Students must have access to a computer or laptop and reliable internet, and be able to access online content, complete and submit assessments, attach/upload documents, and communicate with trainers via email, the student portal and the LMS.

 Student support